On this page:

 When you need to add a new 240-volt receptacle and circuit breaker, it could add $500 – $800 to the project.

-What the consumer or homeowner needs to look at is the long-term cost of electricity when using baseboard heat.
+What a consumer or homeowner needs to look at is the long-term cost of electricity when using baseboard heat if you’re not installing a hydronic heater in a home with an existing system.
 In a poorly insulated home without storm windows and doors, it could cost up to $800 per month for electric baseboard heat.

 Making your home airtight could cut that in half.
 Therefore, consider adding insulation, storm doors and windows, and weather stripping where needed.